MrOlm/inStrain/docs/overview.rst

   The collection of cells for each species in a metagenome, i.e. the genetic diversity of each species in a microbiome.

 .. note::
-  InStrain* is for characterizing metagenomes at the population level, not at the community level.
+  *inStrain* is for characterizing metagenomes at the population level, not at the community level.

 SNP
   A SNP is a Single Nucleotide Polymorphism, a genetic variant of a single nucleotide change that some percentage of the cells that comprise a species population.
 We identify and call SNPs using a simple model to distinguish them from errors, and more importantly in our experience, careful read mapping and filtering of 300 bp (2x150 bp paired reads carefully evaluated as a pair) to be assured that the variants (and the reads that contain them) are truly from the species being profiled, and not from another species in the metagenome (we call it 'mismapping' when this happens).
 Note that a SNP refers to genetic variation *within a read set*.